learninginjava/trino/docs/src/main/sphinx/connector/redis.rst

 exist.
 If no table description file exists, the table only contains internal columns (see below).

-This property is required; there is no default and at least one table must be defined.
+This property is optional; the connector relies on the table description files specified in the ``redis.table-description-dir`` parameter.

 ``redis.default-schema``
 ^^^^^^^^^^^^^^^^^^^^^^^^